A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

-The tail of the J2 galaxy was binned at a target S/N of 45 and fitted at a starting redshift of $z=0.3317$.
-In this region, we choose a normalization range of 5300-5400~\AA, and mask out some larger regions of the observed spectrum from the fit due to noise in the continuum.
-We utilize an optimal stellar template to account for small absorption features in the spectrum, and eliminate the lower left bin of the tail because of its absorption-heavy and emisison-free spectrum.
-This bin, as aforementioned, is included in the head instead of the tail.
-The full fit of the spectrum of all Voronoi bins included for analysis in the tail as well as the zoomed-in fits of the H$\alpha$ line can be found in Fig.~\ref{fig:J2_tail_spectra}.
-We see some Balmer absorption and strong emission across the spectrum.
-The gas kinematics as well as the SFRs for the tail of J2 per Voronoi bin can be found in Fig.~\ref{fig:J2_kin_sfr}.
-The signal of the H$\alpha$ in this tail is low, leading to less Voronoi bins and making it more difficult to resolve the behavior.
-We see some star formation towards the tip of the tail, reaching about 0.017 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
-The uncertainty values are $\sim$10\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
-We omit the stellar kinematics for the tail because the two Voronoi bins with stellar absorption features were included in the fit of the head.
+The gas component of J2 is fitted using the Voronoi regions binned for the signal of H$\alpha+$[NII] emission doublet.
+In this binning scheme, we exclude the head because it did not make the signal cut and fit with the initial redshift of the tail, $z=0.3317$.
+We choose a normalization range of 5300-5400~\AA, and mask out some larger regions of the observed spectrum from the fit due to noise in the continuum.
+We utilize an optimal stellar template to account for small absorption features in the spectrum.
+The gas kinematics for the tail of J2 can be seen in Fig.~\ref{fig:J2_kin}.
+The bins towards the head, or the base of the tail, have larger errors than those closer to the tip of the tail.
+The base has much less emission, and therefore less signal to fit from.
+The fractional uncertainty on the gas velocity dispersion in the lower bins reaches $\sim$20\% of the reported values.
+Towards the tip of the tail, the fractional uncertainty drops to $\sim$5\% of the reported gas velocity dispersion.

+Both the velocity offset and velocity dispersion show gradients across the tail.
+While the trend shown is approximately correct, it may not be as drastic as suggested by Fig.~\ref{fig:J2_kin} due to the larger errors in the lower bins.
 At the tip of the tail where star formation is present, the gas velocity dispersion in that region is $\sim$100$\ \mathrm{km s^{-1}}$.

+The SFRs and the fractional uncertainty per bin are shown in Fig.~\ref{fig:J2_sfr}.
+There is a clear star-forming knot present at the tip of the tail reaching 0.06 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ The statistical uncertainty values are $\sim$3\% of the SFR values reported in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$, in the small knot of star formation.
+In neighboring regions, the uncertainty reaches about $\sim$10\% of the reported SFR values and then increases towards the base of the tail.
+We left these bins to highlight the structure of star formation; however, the errors are large (reaching nearly $\sim$100\% fractional uncertainty).